hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 But when running in the browser, there is no terminal - here's where bindings come in.

 The `web-sys` crate provides bindings to the functionality that browers have.
-So knowing that we are going to be running in the browser, we can use the `web-sys` crate to access the _browsers_ console.
+So knowing that we are going to be running in the browser, we can use the `web-sys` crate to access the _browsers_ console and print the message there.

 We also need to pass the browser something that it can comprehend - hence the construction of `JsValue`.
 It's constructing the string in a way Javascript comprehends, not the Wasm/Rust version we have in memory.